pallets/click/docs/options.rst

 .. versionchanged:: 2.0

-If you want to apply custom validation logic you can do this in the parameter callbacks.
+If you want to apply custom validation logic, you can do this in the parameter callbacks.
 These callbacks can both modify values as well as raise errors if the validation does not work.

-In click 1.0 you can only raise the :exc:`UsageError` but starting with click 2.0 you can also raise the :exc:`BadParameter` error which has the added advantage that it will automatically format the error message to also contain the parameter name.
+In click 1.0, you can only raise the :exc:`UsageError` but starting with click 2.0, you can also raise the :exc:`BadParameter` error, which has the added advantage that it will automatically format the error message to also contain the parameter name.